molpopgen/fwdpy/docs/examples/cython/WritingExtensions.md

 ## Linux vs OS X

 Due to issues with compiler support on OS X, Linux is the intended platform for using fwdpy.
-It is possible to install the package if you use GCC, which you can install via Anaconda.
+It is possible to install the package on OS Xif you use GCC, which you can install via Anaconda.

 When compiling extensions, Python's distutils attempts to force use of the same compiler used to build Python.
 On OS X, that means clang, but fwdpy requires GCC on OS X.  Thus, you need to force the use of GCC via the CC/CXX environment variables.